transformationflow/transformationflow.github.io/docs/products.md

 -   ## :octicons-search-16:{ .lg .middle } Decode Data for GA4

-    The `decodedata-ga4` product enables Google Analytics 4 users to automatically remodel their raw event data in BigQuery based on observed values, making the data simpler to use and more efficient to query.
+    The `decodedata-ga4` product automates custom remodelling of GA4 data in BigQuery, simplifying the structure and optimising performance.

     It also enables integration of multiple GA4 properties.

     ---